Why Do Organizations Keep Failing Quarterly ASV Scans?

 This situation highlights a deeper disconnect between compliance intention and operational reality.

 While PCI SSC enforces strict requirements, with assessors requiring clear evidence for PCI DSS v4.0.1 , many organizations struggle to keep up due to competing priorities.
-As per the PCI DSS Requirement 11.3.2, organizations are needed to perform internal penetration testing at least annually and after any significant changes to the cardholder data environment (CDE).
+As per the PCI DSS Requirement 11.3.2, organizations are required to perform external ASV scan at least quarterly and after any significant changes are done to the cardholder data environment (CDE).
+However, we found many organizations not following this important requirement.

-In addition, many organizations lack streamlined processes because they do not fully understand the technical and logistical nuances of ASV scanning.
+In addition, organizations lack streamlined processes because they did not fully understand the technical and logistical nuances of ASV scanning.

 This results in: